datahub-project/datahub/docs/managed-datahub/slack/saas-slack-app.md

 <img width="697" src="https://github.com/user-attachments/assets/4339a792-b94b-4259-8603-ecddc191a1df">

-*Coming soon.*
+## Coming soon
-This document will cover the full-range capabilities available within the Slack app and how you can use them to make data discovery easier and more accessible to you, right where you work.
+In the coming weeks this document will cover the full-range capabilities available within the Slack app.

+*Make data discovery easier and more accessible to you, right where you work.*